Available from college to university level, discover how engineering apprenticeships can open doors to a range of exciting and challenging careers

 • BAE Systems - from intermediate to degree level, engineering apprenticeships include electrical, maintenance, mechanical and software.

-• British Sugar - process, mechanical and electrical engineering apprenticeships are available at advanced level.
+• British Sugar - process, mechanical and electrical engineering apprenticeships are available at the advanced level.

-• Jaguar Land Rover - a four-year Level 6 applied professional engineering degree apprenticeship.
+• Jaguar Land Rover - a four-year applied professional engineering degree apprenticeship.

 • MBDA - four-year apprenticeships in engineering, software and manufacturing.

-• Network Rail - choose from a range of Level 3 rail engineering and infrastructure programmes.
+• Network Rail - choose from various advanced rail engineering and infrastructure programmes.

-• Rolls-Royce - a range of manufacturing, materials, electrical and electronic degree apprenticeships are on offer.
+• Rolls-Royce - a range of manufacturing, materials, electrical and electronic degree apprenticeships are available.

 • Stagecoach - four-year engineering apprenticeships are available from the bus and coach company.